-The incident woke me up, as this day I decided to choose to work closer to home and learn skills that would provide opportunities to work around my children as they grew up.
+The incident woke me up, as of this day I decided to choose to work closer to home and learn skills that would provide opportunities to work around my children as they grew up.
 The day I choose to put life goals first once again.

 What is the meaning of life goals?

 A life goal is an idea of a future personal outcome, that a person plans and commits to achieve.
 Whereas, a business goal is a business outcome that a person or a group of people for the business plan to and commit to achieving.

 “All our dreams can come true if we have the courage to pursue them” – Walt Disney

 Life goals are desires people wish to achieve during their lifetime.
 Life goals connect with our core values, guiding us to live our best life.
 Your core values are the moral compass that guides you as you pursue your dreams.